History of Gmail: Extended beta phase

-Once it became clear that Gmail was real, and not an April Fools' joke, invitations became highly desired.
-Although the limited rollout was born of necessity, it created an aura of exclusivity which contributed to its publicity windfall.
+Once it became clear that Gmail was real, and not an April Fools' joke, invitations became actively requested.
+Although the limited rollout was born of necessity, it created an sense of limited availability which contributed to its publicity attention.
 “Everyone wanted it even more.
 It was hailed as one of the best marketing decisions in tech history, but it was a little bit unintentional” says Georges Harik, who was responsible for most of Google's new products at the time.

 Active users from the Blogger community were offered the chance to participate in the beta-testing on 20 April and later, Gmail members occasionally received "invitations" which they could send to anyone.
 One round of invitations was sent out on 1 May and another three invitations were given to all active members on 1 June.
 When Gmail increased the supply of invitations, the nascent buying and selling market for Gmail invitations collapsed.

 During the early months of the initial beta phase, Gmail's well-publicized feature set and the exclusive nature of the accounts caused the aftermarket price of Gmail invitations to skyrocket.
 According to PC World magazine, Gmail invitations were selling on eBay for as much as US$150, with some accounts being sold for several thousand dollars.
 After a new round of invitations in early June, the price for invitations fell to between US$2–$5.
 Websites such as Gmail Swap emerged to allow philanthropic Gmail users to donate invitations to people who wanted them.
 On 28 June 2004, Google amended its policy to forbid the selling of registered accounts.

 In January 2005, security experts discovered a critical flaw in the handling of Gmail messages that would allow hackers to easily access private emails from any Gmail user's account.
 This was posted with detailed information to popular technology site Slashdot at 9:23 a.m.
 PST on 12 January 2005.
 On 13 January 2005, developers at Gmail announced that they had fixed the problem and that the security flaw had been patched.
 Despite Gmail's status as a beta application, concerns were raised among some users who were using Gmail as their primary mail account.
 On 1 April 2005, exactly one year after the initial release, Gmail increased the mailbox size to 2 GB, advertising it as "2 GB plus" and introduced some other new features, including formatted editing which gave users the option of sending messages in HTML or plain text.

 On 7 June 2005, The Gmail Invitation Spooler was deactivated by the site owner, following a direct request from the Gmail product manager to shut it down.
 The service was featured in Popular Science magazine and had given out over 1.2 million Gmail accounts.